warmuuh/yaap/yaap/README.md

 var myProcessor = {
 	annotation: "@NotNull",
 	processFunction: function(object, fnDescription, annotationParams, configuration){...	},
-	processParameter: function(object, fnDescription, annotatedParameters, configuration){...}
+	processParameter: function(object, fnDescription, annotatedParameters, configuration){...},
+	processClass: function(object, annotatedParameters, configuration){...}
 }
 yaap.register(myProcessor);
 ```

 After registering your processor, `processFunction` will be called,
 if a function is annotated with the according annotation. `processParameter` is called,
-if an annotated parameter is found.
+if an annotated parameter is found and `processClass`, if a class-annotation is found.

-`Remark:` You can either define both or one of these functions, depending on
+`Remark:` You can either define all or some of these functions, depending on
 where you want to allow your annotation to be placed.

 More information on how to create custom annotation processors are available [here](docs/processors.md).